Woodard v. Navient Solutions, LLC et al.

 • Take steps to delete all trade lines at credit-reporting agencies about your Covered Student Loan or Loans listed on Exhibit 1 or update the trade lines to reflect that the Loan was or Loans were subject to a bankruptcy discharge.
 (You do not need to submit a Claim Form to obtain this benefit.)

 • Pay to you as damages all or a portion of the amounts collected by Navient since the date of your bankruptcy discharge that were paid to Navient by you from your personal funds.
-(You do need to submit a Claim Form to obtain this benefit.).
+(You did need to submit a Claim Form to obtain this benefit.).

 Navient will not pay to you any portion of amounts paid to Navient by any co-borrower.
 (The Damages column on Exhibit 1 lists the total amount of payments Navient has received on your Covered Student Loan or Loans since the date of your discharge.
-To obtain a refund of all or a portion of this amount, you must submit a Claim Form, under penalty of perjury, identifying the portion of the amount in the Damages column that were paid to Navient by you.)
+To obtain a refund of all or a portion of this amount, you must have submitted a Claim Form, under penalty of perjury, identifying the portion of the amount in the Damages column that were paid to Navient by you.)

-PLEASE NOTE: The proposed settlement will NOT terminate, eliminate, or reduce your obligation or the obligation of any co-borrower to make payment to Navient on any student loans owned or serviced by Navient that are not listed on Exhibit 1.
+PLEASE NOTE: The Settlement will NOT terminate, eliminate, or reduce your obligation or the obligation of any co-borrower to make payment to Navient on any student loans owned or serviced by Navient that are not listed on Exhibit 1.
 Navient will retain all of its rights and remedies, including the right to collect, on any student loans that are not listed on Exhibit 1.

 • The Damages column on Exhibit 1 to the Notice lists the total amount of payments received by Navient on your Covered Student Loan or Loans since the date of your discharge.